Cxb3rF1lthSec/Cxb3rF1lthSec/README.md

 ---

-## 🕵️‍♂️ About Me
+## About Me

-> <span style="color:#FF003C;">"The quieter you become, the more you are able to hear."</span>
-> _— Kali Linux (and hackers everywhere)_

 Hi!
-I’m **Cxb3rF1lth**, an automation addict, security enthusiast, and relentless explorer at the intersection of offensive and defensive security.
+I’m Z,..or **Cxb3rF1lth**, an aspiring cyber security specialist and penetration tester , and relentless explorer at the intersection of offensive and defensive security and security programming.

 **What I do:**
-- 🐍 Write Python/Bash tools for red team ops, blue team defense, and everything in between.
+-  Write Python/Bash tools for red team ops, blue team defense, and everything in between.
-- 🕳️ Hunt for vulnerabilities, automate recon, and build custom exploits.
+-  Hunt for vulnerabilities, automate recon, and build custom exploits.
-- 🧑‍💻 Share labs, CTFs, writeups, and open-source projects.
+-  Share labs, CTFs, writeups, and open-source projects.
-- 🛡️ Build and break things in equal measure.
+-  Build and break things in equal measure.

 ---

-## ⚡ Hacker Arsenal & Tech Stack
+## Hacker Arsenal & Tech Stack

 <p align="center">
   <img src="https://img.shields.io/badge/Python-18181c?style=for-the-badge&logo=python&logoColor=FF003C"/>